 The Waste Management Training Center serves as a focal point for training so that technicians may be sent from other geographical locations to the model center in Oak Ridge.
 Although courses are offered on a regular basis in Oak Ridge, the training teams will also travel to provide on-site training if this best meets the needs of the organization requiring training.
-For more information on the Environmental Health Technology associate degree program, see page 86.
+For more information call the WMTC at 481-3493.